-We have heard from John Mueller, confirming the usual “We make changes almost every day,” and Gary Illyes, rather humorously naming the update “Fred.”
-In fact, Illyes declared that all future updates would be named “Fred.”
+We have heard from John Mueller, confirming the usual “We make changes almost every day,” and Gary Illyes, somewhat humorously naming the update “Fred.”
+Illyes declared that all future updates would be called “Fred.”
 As such, we are ignoring him on this!

 But, putting the rather useless responses from Google aside, we did gather some excellent information from Glenn Gabe at G-Squared Interactive, and Paul Macnamara, an SEO consultant.

 Firstly Glenn Gabe posted to Twitter a couple of screenshots showing two different sites, one of which lost rankings that had a terrible backlink profile:

 Here's a site w/a risky link profile that saw a drop in rankings yesterday.
 Not a huge site, but rankings vanished for important keywords. pic.twitter.com/1NzgqnIGYy— Glenn Gabe (@glenngabe) March 9, 2017

 I said yesterday that the sites tanking had horrible link profiles.
 Well check out the flip side of the drop.
 This is a HUGE surge.
 GA data. pic.twitter.com/xRKvmFgoIo— Glenn Gabe (@glenngabe) March 9, 2017